Reading fluency is important! - WHY?

 In addition to honoring established authors, STELLAR encourages young children to explore their creativity by writing their own stories and poems.
 This initiative empowers them to see themselves as storytellers, capable of sharing their unique voices and experiences.
 By contributing their work to the Read-In, children become active participants in the celebration, finding joy in self-expression and pride in their heritage.
 These contributions also inspire others in the community to appreciate the value of youth perspectives and creativity.

 Through the African American Read-In, STELLAR not only promotes literacy but also underscores the importance of representation in literature.
 It is a space where everyone, including the youngest members of our community, can see themselves reflected and valued.
 This event is a reminder of the profound impact stories have in connecting us, fostering empathy, and inspiring growth.
-Mark your calendars for February 2—it promises to be another unforgettable gathering filled with words, wisdom, and wonder!
+Mark your calendars for February—it promises to be another unforgettable gathering filled with words, wisdom, and wonder!

 Call or text Dr. Debbie to register for this event: (302) 530-6181

-January 2025
+October 2025